 - 14. Loss of skin, breast tissue or nipple: Tissue death is highly unusual but possible.
 Either a serious infection or an underlying poor wound healing capacity is usually the cause (uncontrolled diabetes, heavy smokers).
 Mild cases are treated with wound care and heal well, whereas more serious cases may need revisional surgery and/or implant removal. - 15.
 Seroma: This is a collection of body fluid.
 It is similar to a hematoma and if large and distorting to the breast, is risk for infection and/or capsular contracture.
-It would be treated just like a hematoma with either aspiration or surgical evacuation.
+It would be treated just like a hematoma with either aspiration or surgical evaluation.

-MRI Recommendation After Silicone Gel Breast Augmentation
+MRI Recommendations After Silicone Gel Breast Augmentation

-- 1. The FDA has recommended an MRI of the breasts at three years postop-op and every two years after. - 2.
+- The FDA has recommended an MRI of the breasts at three years postop and every two years after.
+Please note, this is an FDA recommendation, not a recommendation by the American Society of Plastic Surgeons, the American Society of Aesthetic Plastic Surgeons, or the implant manufacturers. - 2.
 Most silicone gel implant ruptures are silent.
-In other words, there are no symptoms. - 3.
-MRI is not 100 percent accurate.
-Some intact implants will appear ruptured, and some ruptured implants will appear intact.
+In other words, there are usually no symptoms. - 3.
+MRI is not 100% accurate.
+Some intact implants may appear ruptured, and some ruptured implants may appear intact.
 This is not a fault of the radiologist or the MRI this is the limitation of the technology. - 4.
 Over many years of research, there is no indication that a ruptured implant will cause any disease. - 5.
-If an MRI indicates a ruptured implant but at surgery it is found to be intact, for Allergan implants, the manufacturer's full warranty still applies.
-For Mentor implants, the manufacturer will provide the implant replacement but no financial assistance. - 6.
-You must understand that because of the limits of MRI technology, you may have surgery for an implant that is found to be intact, but you will still have undergone the possible risks and complications of surgery. - 7.
-In most countries outside of the United States, the equivalent of the FDA does not recommend routine follow-up of MRI. - 8.
-The cost of the MRI is your responsibility.
-Your insurance company and the implant manufacturer will not pay for this.
+You must understand that because of the limits of MRI technology, you may have surgery for an implant that is found to be intact, but you will still have undergone the possible risks and complications of surgery. - 6.
+In most countries outside of the United States, the equivalent of the FDA does not recommend routine follow-up of MRI. - 7.
+MRI's are expensive and usually not covered by health insurance companies for the purpose of checking implant integrity.
+Ultrasounds are less expensive and Dr. Pautler has a unit in her office to monitor her patients' implants. - 8.
+Implants DO NOT need to be replaced after 10 years if they appear intact on diagnostic imaging and the patient is satisfied with them. - 9.
+Dr. Pautler offers complementary ultrasound to her silicone implant patients ONLY FOR CHECKING IMPLANT INTEGRITY.
+Dr. Pautler DOES NOT PERFORM ULTRASOUND TO CHECK FOR BREAST CYSTS, CANCERS, OR MASSES.